Megan Callahan

 Biography

 Megan Callahan has garnered praise for her “rich mezzo-soprano voice with full presence and unique color” by the Palm Beach Daily News.
-Most recently, Ms. Callahan completed her second year as a young artist with Palm Beach Opera where she appeared as Mercédès in Carmen as well as the title role of Dido in Palm Beach Opera’s Discovery Series production of Dido & Aeneas.
+During her two year residency with Palm Beach Opera, Ms. Callahan appeared as Mercédès in Carmen, Dritte Knabe in Die Zauberflöte, and the title role of Dido in PBO’s Discovery Series production of Dido & Aeneas.

-Megan is a 2021 Encouragement Award winner for the North Carolina District of the Metropolitan Opera National Council auditions, as well as a semi-finalist of both the Tri-Cities Opera Next virtual competition (2020) and the SAS Performing Arts competition (2020).
+Megan has won Encouragement Awards from the Metropolitan Opera National Council auditions for both the Tulsa and North Carolina districts.
+She was also a semi-finalist of both the Tri-Cities Opera Next competition and the SAS Performing Arts competition.

-Other notable stage credits include Dritte Knabe (Die Zauberflöte), Sesto (La Clemenza di Tito)* (*performance cancelled due to Covid-19), the Fox (The Cunning Little Vixen), Olga (Eugene Onegin), Helen Prejean (Dead Man Walking), Frau Reich (Die lustigen Weiber von Windsor), Presendia (Dark Sisters), and Mother Marie (Dialogues of the Carmelites).
-Additionally, she has sung the role of Muhly's Wife and covered the role of Ma Joad in Ricky Ian Gordon’s The Grapes of Wrath with the Opera Theatre of Saint Louis during her time as a Gerdine Young Artist in 2017.
+Other notable stage credits include Sesto (La Clemenza di Tito)* (*performance cancelled due to Covid-19), the Fox (The Cunning Little Vixen), Olga (Eugene Onegin), Helen Prejean (Dead Man Walking), Frau Reich (Die lustigen Weiber von Windsor), Presendia (Dark Sisters), and Mother Marie (Dialogues of the Carmelites).
+Additionally, she has sung the role of Muhly's Wife and covered the role of Ma Joad in Ricky Ian Gordon’s The Grapes of Wrath with the Opera Theatre of Saint Louis during her time as a Gerdine Young Artist.
 Equally well-versed in Golden Age musical theatre, Ms. Callahan has delighted audiences as Marian Paroo (The Music Man) and Lucinda (Into The Woods) with the Seagle Music Colony.

-Ms. Callahan is a passionate linguist and earned her upper-intermediate Spanish language certificate from the Centro de Lenguas e Intercambio Cultural immersion school in Seville, Spain when she studied abroad in 2011.
-When she is not performing, Megan can be found studying for her French language certificate, playing her favorite Chopin piano pieces, or creating craft cocktails.
+Megan is a passionate linguist and earned her upper-intermediate Spanish language certificate from the Centro de Lenguas e Intercambio Cultural immersion school in Seville, Spain when she studied abroad in 2011.
+When she is not performing, Megan can be found studying for her French language certificate, playing her favorite Chopin piano pieces, or creating craft cocktail recipes as a professional mixologist at The Daily Refresher in Rochester, New York.

 In the press